-At 1 < z < 1.5, the HSC grizy bands correspond to rest-frame UV to ~ 5000 Å. We use the rest-frame NUV -g colour derived from SED fitting to classify galaxies, where NUV is the magnitude in the GALEX NUV band (Martin et al. 2005).
-We define galaxies with $M{\rm NUV}-M_g \geq 3.2$ as red galaxies (RGs) and the others as blue galaxies (BGs).
+At 1 < z < 1.5, the HSC grizy bands correspond to restframe UV to ~ 5000 Å. We use the rest-frame NUV - gcolour derived from SED fitting to classify galaxies, where NUV is the magnitude in the GALEX NUV band (Martin et al. 2005).
+We define galaxies with $M{\rm NUV} - M_g \ge 3.2$ as red galaxies (RGs) and the others as blue galaxies (BGs).
 The boundary is determined as described later.
 The redshift and stellar mass distributions for RGs and BGs are shown in the middle and right panels of Fig. 2 and Fig. 3.
 In general, a single colour criterion cannot distinguish quiescent galaxies (QGs) from dust-rich star-forming galaxies (SFGs), which typically have red colours.
-To evaluate how completely and purely this criterion can select QGs and SFGs, we compare our classification results with those provided in the COSMOS2015 catalogue (L16), whose footprint largely overlaps with the UD COSMOS.
+To evaluate how completely and purely this criterion can select QGs and SFGs, we compare our classification results with those provided in the COS-MOS2015 catalogue (L16), whose footprint largely overlaps with the UD COSMOS.

 The COSMOS2015 catalogue contains physical quantities such as photo-z, rest-frame colours, stellar mass, etc., derived from SED fitting performed by LAPHARE code (Arnouts et al. 2002; Ilbert et al. 2006) with about 30 band photometry from NUV to near infrared.
-They use the NUV - r versus r - J colour-colour plane to classify galaxies: QGs are defined as those satisfying $M{\rm NUV}$ - M_r > 3(M_r - M_J) + 1 and $M{\rm NUV}$ - M_r > 3.1, and SFGs are the others.
+They use the NUV - r versus r - Jcolour-colour plane to classify galaxies: QGs are defined as those satisfying $M{\text{NUV}} - M_r > 3(M_r - M_J) + 1$ and $M{\text{NUV}} - M_r > 3.1$, and SFGs are the others.
 This criterion successfully distinguishes QGs from dusty SFGs (Williams et al. 2009; Ilbert et al. 2013).

-First, we cross-match galaxies in our sample and COSMOS2015 within 1" separation.
-Then, we calculate selection completeness and purity as following:
+First, we cross-match galaxies in our sample and COS-MOS2015 within 1" separation.
+Then, we calculate selection